 It’s generally said that candytuft survives well as a perennial in USDA zones 5-9.
 But there’s slightly different methods of growing it when the weather gets warm.

 Gardeners in zones 5-7 should place their plants in full sun where they’ll get plenty of light.
-This tends to provide the best show of flowers.
+Candytuft tends to provide the best show of flowers this way.
 Those in zones 8-9 should opt for partial shade, primarily afternoon shade.
 As temperatures soar in summer, the shade gives them a break from the hottest part of the day.

-The seeds need rather warm soil temps to germinate – 75 to 85 degrees is not uncommon.
+The seeds need rather warm soil temps to germinate – 75 to 85 degrees (24 to 29 degrees C) is not uncommon.
 An established plant can tolerate higher ranges, although extra moisture may be necessary.

 When the temperatures drop, especially in cold regions, a little protection helps.
 Gardeners in zone 5 should consider mulching at the plant’s base.
 Some choose to lay pine boughs over their plants in the winter to provide protection from icy winds.